clarte53/GaussianSplattingVRViewerUnity/README.md

 Clarte integrate the [**Differential Gaussian Rasterization**](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) in a Unity Native Plugin to create a VR viewer of gaussian splatting learned models.

+> For now only a pre-compiled version for windows is available, source code will be published early.

 ![Screenshot](/screenshot.png)

 ## How to start